opsone-ch/documentation/server/access.rst

 -  `Cyperduck <https://cyberduck.io>`__

 ..
 Hint:: To store your key in the memory and not having to enter the password for every connection - use pageant (Windows) or ssh-add it (Linux)

-FTP
----

-There is no FTP daemon installed by default.
-Please consider to use SSH/SCP when possible.
-If you really need access by FTP, follow the instructions on :doc:`../services/ftp`.